 We are looking for business partner that will enable us to prepare the product prototype and launch the production line.

-Prof. Majka has long lasting interest in basic and clinical stem cells research.
-He has received his PhD from Pomeranian School of Medicine in stem cells biology field.
-He has spent his postdoctoral fellowship at the University of Pennsylvania and University of Louisville, USA.
-He came back to Poland in 2003 and since than he has participated in several clinical trials including one of the largest trials on the use of bone marrow stem cells in the treatment of myocardial infarction – REGENT.
-His recent achievements in the clinic stem cells research field include pioneering publication on the use of bone marrow cells for the treatment of spinal cord injury and drug resistant epilepsy in pediatric patients.
-He was also involved in clinical trials on the use of mesenchymal stem cells in Graft versus Host Diseases after allogeneic HSC transplantation; use of myoblast in Stress Urinary Incontinence treatment; use of mesenchymal stem cells in Osteogenesis Imperfecta.
-Recently, research conducted by prof. Majka also includes induce pluripotent stem cells and genome editing.
-Prof. Majka research also involves projects related to progression and metastasis of pediatric tumors.
+Prof. Majka has long been interested in basic and clinical research on stem cells.
+He obtained a doctorate at the Pomeranian Medical School in the field of stem cell biology.
+He spent his postdoctoral fellowship at the University of Pennsylvania and the University of Louisville, USA.
+He returned to Poland in 2003 and has since participated in clinical trials, including one of the largest studies on the use of bone marrow stem cells in the treatment of myocardial infarction - REGENT.
+His latest achievements in stem cell research include a pioneering publication on the use of bone marrow cells to treat spinal cord injury and drug-resistant epilepsy in children.
+He also participated in clinical trials on the use of mesenchymal stem cells in graft versus host disease after allogeneic HSC transplantation; the use of myoblast in the treatment of stress urinary incontinence; the use of mesenchymal stem cells in Osteogenesis Imperfecta.
+Recently, research conducted by prof. Majka also includes inducible pluripotent cells and genomic editing.
+Research by prof. Majki also includes projects related to the progression and metastasis of childhood cancers.